 Care should be taken when interpreting immunoassay screening results.
 The assays for opiates, amphetamines and benzodiazepines are class assays i.e., there is more than one type of each drug in that class detectable whereas the assays for cannabis, cocaine, 6-AM and EDDP are highly specific for one drug or drug metabolite.
 Some commonly used medications can cause positive results on the opiate or amphetamine assay e.g., Solpadeine® (contains the opiate codeine) will cause a positive opiate result and lisdexamfetamine (an ADHD medication) gives an Amphetamine positive result.

 Some drugs and medications can also produce ‘false’ positive results when tested using immunoassay, due to cross-reactivity with a similar compound in the patient urine e.g., over-the-counter decongestant medications can cause a false positive result on the amphetamine assay due to the presence of pseudoephedrine.
-Due of the possibility of cross-reactivity, screening results by immunoassay alone are not legally defensible and must be treated as ‘presumptive’ positives.
+Due to the possibility of cross-reactivity, screening results by immunoassay alone are not legally defensible and must be treated as ‘presumptive’ positives.
 Further testing of the sample can be requested in most cases, if requested within two weeks of the initial analysis.
 If you have any queries about a positive result, or if the result is unexpected, please contact the laboratory before acting on the result.

 ‘True’ and ‘False’ Negatives

-‘True Negative’ results occur when the drug of interest is either not present in the sample, or is present at levels lower than the assay’s cut-off level.
+‘True Negative’ results occur when the drug of interest is either not present in the sample or is present at levels lower than the assay’s cut-off level.

 ‘False Negative’ results can occur due to a range of factors including; limited assay sensitivity, sample adulteration and error.
 If you have any queries about a negative result, or any unexpected result, please contact the laboratory.